KazaiMazai/Puredux/README.md

 - Store is a lightweight store.
 - It's only a proxy to the root store: it forwards subscribtions and all dispatched Actions to it.
-- Root store can be another Store, StoreFactory's root store or a detached store.
+- Root store can be another Store, StoreFactory's root store or a child store.
 - Store is designed to be passed all over the app safely without extra effort.
 - It's threadsafe.
 It allows to dispatch actions and subscribe from any thread.
 - It keeps weak reference to the root store, that allows to avoid creating reference cycles accidentally.